chrismcclurg/CLT-Planning/README.md

 </p>

 ## Preparation
-**Download [Project Malmo](https://github.com/microsoft/malmo).** The downloaded version should match the version of Python.
+**1. Download [Project Malmo](https://github.com/microsoft/malmo).** The downloaded version should match the version of Python.
 We found Python 3.6 to be the easiest to use.
+**2. Download [numberbatch](https://github.com/commonsense/conceptnet-numberbatch).** Place the most recent mini.h5 file in the `./utils/` folder.
+Rename to numberbatch.h5.

 ## Results
 Our results for Planning with CLT are shown below.
 Map complexity and abstraction type are varied.